-This interdisciplinary course examines contemporary ethical conflicts and provides a founding in the language, concepts, and tradition of ethics.
-Each unit illuminates a key ethical concept and provides students with the intellectual tools to analyze behavioral responses to moral dilemmas in the fields they choose to pursue, and in the society in which all of us must live.
+Examines contemporary ethical conflicts and provides a founding in the language, concepts and tradition of ethics.
+Each unit illuminates a key ethical concept and provides students with the intellectual tools to analyze moral dilemmas in the fields they choose to pursue, and in the society in which all of us must live.